UX & UI Design

 Key Design Elements

-Previously, Easy Reorder was simply a list of the customer's past orders.
-Now, with recommendations and product sponsorships, it was a challenge to separate them from the customer's actual products and to make them feel helpful rather than pushy.
+Previously, Easy Reorder was only a list of the customer's past orders.
+Now, with recommendations and product sponsorships, the challenge was to separate them from the customer's actual products and to make them feel helpful rather than pushy.

 Because children grow, a customer may want the same item she purchased before but in a different size.
 Therefore, it was important to make it easy for customers to choose the product variation they wanted with attribute dropdowns.